 --approval-required \

---reason "Investigating payment processing failure - Ticket INC-5432" \
+--reason "Investigating payment failure - Ticket INC-5432" \

 --metadata '{"incident_ticket": "INC-5432", "business_justification": "Payment processor reporting transaction mismatch"}' \